EBB2675/schema-studio/REPO_GUIDE.md

 **Workspace state:**
 - Stored in `src/store/workspace.ts` (branch/pkg/base namespace/startEmpty), synced with backend `/workspace` where available and persisted locally for reloads.
+- In Light Mode, branch is fixed to `develop` by backend policy.

 **Contract tests:**
 - `npm run test:run` (from `web/`) executes frontend UI flows + contract parsing/identifier checks using Vitest + happy-dom.